ARTS-Laboratory/LabVIEW-FPGA-Sort/README.md

 # LabVIEW-FPGA-Sort
-A library for sorting 1D arrays on FPGAs.
+A LabVIEW library for sorting 1D arrays on FPGAs.
 This library is designed for ease of use over efficiency or timing.

 The provided palette has functions for
 - Sort